-The Board has identified its senior Independent and Non-Executive Chairman, Tan Sri Kamarul Ariffin bin Mohd.
-Yassin, to whom concerns of shareholders, Management and others may be conveyed.
+The Board has identified its senior Independent and Non-Executive Chairman, to whom concerns of shareholders, Management and others may be conveyed.

 Duties and Responsibilities

 The Company is led by an experienced Board under a Chairman who is an Independent and Non-Executive director.
 The roles of the Chairman and Managing Director are separate and each has a clearly accepted division of responsibilities.
 Members of the Board are professionals from varied backgrounds, bringing depth and diversity in experience, expertise and perspectives to the Company's business operations.
 The profiles of the members of the Board are set out in this Annual Report on pages 10 and 11.